-We spent a total of three nights in Gramercy, first overlooking Park Avenue from our suite at The Hotel Giraffe, and later in our alcove studio courtesy of MySuites.
+We spent a total of three nights in Gramercy.
+The first was overlooking Park Avenue from our suite at The Hotel Giraffe, and later in our alcove studio courtesy of MySuites.
 But more on both in a minute… first we need to sell you on what else this neighborhood just south of Murray Hill and east of Flatiron has going for it.

 Where to Eat